Basic views on corporate governance

 The Group set up the Group Risk Management Committee, chaired by the president, to manage the various risks associated with its business activities, and maximize the corporate Group’s enterprise value.
 The committee identifies and evaluates group-wide risks, and Nichirei and its business companies respond to these risks on their own accord, based on the established risk management cycle.
 Important matters are reported to the Board of Directors of Nichirei Corporation, the holding company, which considers the response.
 Further, Nichirei has introduced an internal reporting system (a hotline) in an effort to minimize risk.

-Company auditors at the holding company and three core operating companies hold regular liaison conferences, conduct joint audits, and ensure the effective auditing of Group-wide management.
+Audit & Supervisory Board Members at the holding company and three core operating companies hold regular liaison conferences, conduct joint audits, and ensure the effective auditing of Group-wide management.
 The Management Auditing Division, responsible for internal auditing, conducts business execution and accounting accounts to verify the status of internal controls across management activities, and offers advice as necessary, in order to ensure strict compliance and observance of the Group code of conduct, and raise awareness of risk management.
 In addition, the division conducts facility audits?inspecting the status of production plants, distribution centers, and other facilities?providing appropriate guidance and advice.